alexmanrique/blog/_posts/2026-02-19-migrating-to-java17-and-spring-boot-335-using-claude-code-and-cursor.md

 ## Lessons learned

+1. **Use plan mode for complex migrations**: For non-trivial tasks like this migration, using plan mode to create a detailed strategy upfront is invaluable.
+It helps break down the work into manageable phases, identify dependencies, and anticipate challenges before starting.

+2. **Maximize test coverage before migrating**: One of the most important steps is to maximize test coverage to the highest possible level BEFORE starting any migration work.
+This creates a safety net that catches regressions immediately and makes debugging much faster.

-1. **Incremental migrations**: Performing the migration in small, manageable commits facilitates debugging and rollback if necessary.
+3. **Incremental migrations**: Performing the migration in small, manageable commits facilitates debugging and rollback if necessary.

-2. **Tests as a safety net**: Having a good test suite helps identify problems quickly during migration.
+4. **Tests as a safety net**: Having a comprehensive test suite helps identify problems quickly during migration, but it's crucial to build this safety net BEFORE you start migrating.

-3. **AI tools as accelerators**: AI tools can significantly accelerate the process, but it's important to review and understand the changes.
+5. **AI tools as accelerators**: AI tools can significantly accelerate the process, but it's important to review and understand the changes.

-4. **Documentation during the process**: Updating documentation while migrating helps keep the project maintainable.
+6. **Documentation during the process**: Updating documentation while migrating helps keep the project maintainable.

-5. **CI/CD from the start**: Updating the CI/CD pipeline at the beginning ensures all changes are automatically validated.
+7. **CI/CD from the start**: Updating the CI/CD pipeline at the beginning ensures all changes are automatically validated.

 ## Conclusion

 The migration from Java 8 to Java 17 and Spring Boot 1.4.3 to 3.3.5 was a complex but necessary process.
 Although it requires time and effort, the benefits in terms of performance, security, and maintainability make it worthwhile.

-Using AI tools like Claude Code and Cursor made the process more efficient and less error-prone.
+Using AI tools like Claude Code (with Claude Pro) and Cursor made the process more efficient and less error-prone.
+The advanced capabilities of Claude Pro, with its deeper understanding of code context and better refactoring suggestions, were particularly helpful for navigating the breaking changes between major framework versions.
 However, it's important to understand the changes and not completely rely on the tools without reviewing and understanding what they're doing.

 If you're considering a similar migration, I recommend:
 - Planning the process well